jcqnly/data-structures-and-algorithms/Challenges/DeleteNode/README.md

 _Strategy 2_:
 Walk through the linked list.
 Go to the node to be deleted.
 Set its value to the one after it.
 Set its current.next pointer to current.next.next.

+This strategy assumes you only have access to that node in the linked list.
 This will not work if the node to be deleted is the last node.
 (This strategy is from LeetCode)